 By far the most famous food truck in Tofino is Tacofino, located at the back of the Live to Surf plaza.
 While today they have 12 locations across Vancouver and Vancouver Island, it all started in this humble, sticker-covered van.

-In the summer there are long lines (up to an hour!) but in the summer you can breeze through quickly.
+In the summer there are long lines (up to an hour!) but in the winter you can breeze through quickly.
 Their fish tacos are incredible.

 Wildside Grill